1jour1vin

 Food and wine pairings

-Pairs well with veal escalope with morel mushrooms, grilled beef with pepper, blue cheeses (Fourme d'Ambert, Bleu de Geix, etc.).
+pairs perfectly with veal cutlets with morel mushrooms, grilled beef with pepper, and blue cheeses (such as Fourme d'Ambert or Bleu de Geix)

 Bettane & Desseauve